Increasing the Awareness of Addiction and Misuse of Legal Substances

 The Brown County Chemical Health Action Team (CHAT) goal is to support educational programs, activities and policies that increase awareness of addiction and misuse of legal substances, and also address the use of illegal substances.
 The team also works to promote sober activities, create social activities that do not involve the use of substances, and promote a responsible drinking campaign.

-CHAT is comprised of representatives from Brown County Family Services, New Ulm Medical Center, police departments, area schools, probation, Brown County Public Health and community members.
-The action team grew out of the desire to continue a county-wide coalition to deal with substance abuse after the Brown County Underage Substance Abuse Coalition (USAC) disbanded in the fall of 2019.
+CHAT is comprised of representatives from Brown County Family Services, New Ulm Medical Center, Sleepy Eye Medical Center, police departments, area schools, probation, Brown County Public Health and community members.
+The action team was formed in June 2020 and grew out of the desire to continue a county-wide coalition to deal with substance abuse after the Brown County Underage Substance Abuse Coalition (USAC) disbanded in the fall of 2019.
 Brown County Public Health and the Heart of New Ulm share coordination and facilitation of CHAT, which focuses on chemical prevention for all ages, countywide.

 CHAT Priorities and Recent Accomplishments